tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 ### 4. Student Do: Bossy Words (20 min)

-In this activity, students will use the knowledge from previous lessons to create a word cloud based on TF–IDF weights.
+In this activity, students will use their knowledge from previous lessons to create a word cloud based on TF–IDF weights.
 The main objective of this activity is to let students see the differences between term relevance and term occurrence in word clouds.

 **Instructions:**